Kareem-Ataam/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-2-add_nodeint.c:Add a new node at the beginning of a list 3-add_nodeint_end.c:Add a new node at the end of a list 4-free_listint.c:free all the nodes of a list
+2-add_nodeint.c:Add a new node at the beginning of a list 3-add_nodeint_end.c:Add a new node at the end of a list 4-free_listint.c:free all the nodes of a list 5-free_listint2.c:Free all the nodes of a list in other method